 Missing credit card payments might not seem like a big deal to you, but your creditors don't feel the same way.
-While Mr. Visa might not call you the day or even week after your payment was due, he's certainly taking action behind the scenes.
+While Mr. Visa might not show up at your door you the day or even week after your payment was due, he's certainly taking action behind the scenes.
 How your creditors respond to late payments can continue to affect you for months, and even years, to come.

 Four Things Happen When You Pay Late

 - Your creditor will charge a late fee.
 Your next billing statement will include a fee for the late/missed payments.
 Late fees typically range from $15 to $35, depending on whether its your first time being late in the past six months.
 You'll be charged a late fee each month your payment is late.

 - Your interest rate will increase if you're delinquent for 60 days.
-Creditors don't just penalize you with a fee, they'll often increase your interest rate to the default rate.
-This is the highest interest rate on your credit card.
+Creditors don't just penalize you with a late fee, they'll often increase your interest rate to the penalty rate, the highest interest rate on your credit card.
 The higher interest rate increases your finance charges making it more expensive to carry a balance.
 If you make six months of on-time payments, your card issue is required to give back your pre-penalty rate, but only for your previous balance.
 Purchases made after the penalty rate became effective may still be receive the higher rate, depending on your credit card terms.

-- The late payment is added to your credit report when your payment is more than 30-days late.
-An entry is added to your credit report and will stay for seven years.
+- The late payment is added to your credit report when your payment is more than 30 days late.
+An entry is added to your credit report and remain stay for seven years.
 If you miss the next payment, the entry is updated to 60 days, and so on until your account is charged-off after 180 days.

-- Your credit score will drop.
+- Your credit score may drop.
 Because payment history makes up 35% of your credit score, late payments can have a significant effect on your score affecting your ability to get new credit in the future.
 How much your credit score drops after a late payment depends on the other information in your credit score - generally, the better your credit, the more points you stand to lose.

 Late payments aren't reported to the credit bureau until after 30 days.
 So if you're under 30 days late, you can make the payment plus the late fee and avoid any damage to your credit report or credit score.
 Your credit card issuer may waive the fee for an accidental late payment if you ask nicely and as long as the late payment was isolated.